bmeurant/technical-docs/software-architecture/security/pki.md

 # Public Key Infrastructure (PKI): The Foundation of Digital Trust

 Public Key Infrastructure (PKI) represents a comprehensive framework of policies, roles, hardware, software, and procedures essential for creating, managing, distributing, using, storing, and revoking digital certificates and public-key encryption.
 Its primary purpose is to establish and maintain a trustworthy environment for secure electronic information exchange, enabling critical activities such as e-commerce, secure web browsing (HTTPS), and confidential email.
-PKI addresses the need for robust authentication and validation mechanisms beyond simple passwords, providing rigorous proof of identity for communicating parties and ensuring the integrity of transferred information.
+PKI addresses the need for robust authentication and validation mechanisms beyond simple passwords, providing rigorous proof of identity for communicating parties and ensuring the [[data-integrity|integrity]] of transferred information.

 ## Core Components of a PKI